external-naming-convention/NamingStandard/api/misc.md

 elseif getdevice() == "iOS" or getdevice() == "Android" then print("Player is on mobile") else print("Unknown device.
-Player is most likely spoofing their device") end
+Player is likely spoofing their device") end
 ```